-Among Treatment Center & AAC Personnel.
-We may use or disclose information between or among personnel having a need for the information in connection with their duties that arise out of the provision of diagnosis, treatment, or referral for treatment of alcohol or drug abuse, provided such communication is (i) within the treatment center; or (ii) between the treatment center and American Addiction Centers.
+Among Treatment Center and Avenues Recovery Center Personnel.
+We may use or disclose information between or among personnel having a need for the information in connection with their duties that arise out of the provision of diagnosis, treatment, or referral for treatment of alcohol or drug abuse, provided such communication is: (i) Within the treatment center; or (ii) Between the treatment center and Avenues Recovery Center.
 For example, our staff, including doctors, nurses, and clinicians, will use your PHI to provide your treatment care.
 Your PHI may be used in connection with billing statements we send you and in connection with tracking charges and credits to your account.
 Your PHI will be used to check for eligibility for insurance coverage and prepare claims for your insurance company where appropriate.
 We may use and disclose your PHI in order to conduct our healthcare business and to perform functions associated with our business activities, including accreditation and licensing.

 Research.
 We may use and disclose your information for research if certain requirements are met, such as approval by an Institutional Review Board.

-Audit & Evaluation Activities.
+Audit and Evaluation Activities.
 We may disclose your information to persons conducting certain audit and evaluation activities, provided the person agrees to certain restrictions on disclosure of information.